 First, you will need to create credentials for PacketFence so that it can perform API calls on Rapid7.
-In order to do so, go in Administration and click on "Create" in the "Users" section in Rapid7.
+In order to do so, on Rapid7, go in Administration $\rightarrow$ Users and click on Create.
 Then configure the appropriate username and password and make sure the account is enabled.